How to Tenderize Steak (Pro Tips & Techniques)

-Below, I show you the process of tenderizing, from what cuts benefit from this technique to how you can tenderize steak.
+Below, I outline the process of tenderizing, from identifying which cuts benefit from this technique to tenderizing a steak like a true pitmaster.

 Why Should You Tenderize Steak?

-Cuts of steak with more connective tissue can be tastier.
+Cuts of steak with more connective tissue can be more tender and flavorful.
 Plus, they can also be more budget-friendly.
 There was a time in my life when I couldn’t afford expensive cuts of steak.

 I could only afford the flank or chuck cuts of beef.
 Then, I learned a few tricks to turn these cheap and tough cuts into juicy, tender bites.
 Now, I prefer these cuts over prime steak.
 Many people try to avoid these tough pieces of meat, but you don’t need to.